 Auctions

 The FOEN regularly auctions off emission allowances via the Swiss Emissions Trading Registry (EHR).
 Those entitled to take part in these auctions include aircraft operators participating in the Swiss and EU ETSs and other companies from the EEA admitted to bid in auctions in the EU.
 Anyone wishing to take part in a Swiss EHR auction must have an account with the Swiss EHR.
-Detailed information about the auctions can be found in the fact sheet on auctions and the General Auction Terms and Conditions, available on the following website:
+Detailed information about the auctions can be found in the factsheet on auctions and the General Auction Terms and Conditions:

-The dates, auction volumes, maximum and minimum bid quantities of the next auction and the results of the auctions already carried out are published in the EHR:
+Dates, auction quantities, maximum and minimum bid quantities for the next auction and the results of previous auctions are published in the Emissions Trading Registry:

 Reporting and obligation to surrender emission allowances